 Joseph Pew – Short Biography

-Joseph Pew led the Sun Oil Company, of which his family had a substantial stake, to great heights of success after he assumed leadership from his father.
-His focus on growth and ability to adapt to changing times helped the company grow into the 15th largest oil refiner in 1941.
+Joseph Pew led the Sun Oil Company, to great heights of success after he assumed leadership from his father.
+His focus on growth and ability to adapt to changing times helped the company grow into the 15th largest oil refinery in 1941.

 The company survives today as Sunoco and is known for many achievements, all of which were made possible by the groundwork laid by its forward-thinking and influential leader.